 UPDATES TO OUR PRIVACY NOTICE

 This Privacy Notice may be updated periodically without prior notice to reflect changes in our information practices.
 We will post a notice on our relevant websites or materials to advise of any significant changes to our Privacy Notice and indicate in the notice when it was most recently updated.
 In certain countries, additional or different procedures not inconsistent with this Privacy Notice may apply as necessary to satisfy local legal requirements.

 HOW TO CONTACT US

-The controller for your personal information is Corporate Immigration Partners, LLP.
-If you have any questions or comments about this Privacy Notice directed at any of the data controllers listed above, please contact our data protection officer by email at firstname.lastname@example.org.
+The controller for your personal information is Corporate Immigration Partners, PC.
+If you have any questions or comments about this Privacy Notice directed at any of the data controllers listed above, please email our data protection officer at email@example.com.

 You also may write to us at:

 Corporate Immigration Partners, PC

 San Francisco, California 94104